 I searched the internet and there was very little available.
 So, I did some research and decided to write about my results.
 I was surprised at just how much the most common growing and processing bean defects can affect taste in the cup.
-I have compiled and rated the bean defects below rated from 1 to 6, 6 having the most impact on taste.
+I created the CBR Coffee Defect System which rates defects according to their affect on taste.
+They are rated from Low to Very High (1 to 6) with 6 having the highest impact on the taste in your cup.

 Defect Level | Impact on Taste in the Cup |